EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: Method

 \subsection{Evolving Exponential Geodesic Flow}

-A critical challenge in path construction arises when the target $p_1$ is treated as a Dirac delta distribution $\delta_{x^*}$.
+A critical challenge in path construction arises when the target $p_1$ is treated as a Dirac delta distribution $\delta_{\mathbf{x}^*}$.
 As illustrated in Fig. \ref{fig:EGFvsEvoEGF}, this places the target on the boundary of the statistical manifold, leading to a mathematical singularity.
 In Gaussian-based continuous paths, this manifests as a collapse where the variance vanishes almost instantaneously as $t \to 1$.
-Similarly, in Dirichlet-parameterized discrete simplices, it results in "support vanishing," where the probability mass abruptly concentrates onto a single vertex.
+Similarly, in Dirichlet-parameterized discrete simplices, it results in "support vanishing", where the probability mass abruptly concentrates onto a single vertex.
 These phenomena compress the effective training signal into a disproportionately narrow time interval, depriving the model of the intermediate states necessary to learn complex structural correlations.
 See Appendix \ref{sec:singularity} for the detailed derivation of these edge cases.

 To address the path degeneracy caused by static Dirac targets, we propose the Evolving Exponential Geodesic Flow (EvoEGF).
 Instead of constructing a geodesic towards a fixed, singular boundary point, EvoEGF establishes a probability path towards a dynamically concentrating distribution.
-This ensures that the generative trajectory remains within the interior of the statistical manifold, thereby maintaining a well-defined probability path.
+This ensures that the generative trajectory remains within the interior of the statistical manifold, thereby maintaining a well-defined probability path and guaranteeing an effective learning window for model training.

 \textbf{Exponential Family Manifold.} Consider a minimal exponential family $\mathcal{P} = \{p(\cdot|\boldsymbol{\eta}) : \boldsymbol{\eta} \in \Omega\}$ defined on domain $\mathcal{X}$, where $\Omega \subseteq \mathbb{R}^d$ is the open convex space of natural parameters.
 The density is given by: